-In accordance with GDPR, the CSP shall not retain or otherwise process the personal data longer than necessary in order for the CSP to comply with its obligations under the Cloud Services Agreement, unless otherwise required by law.
+In accordance with GDPR, at the choice of the Controller, the CSP shall not retain or otherwise process the personal data longer than necessary in order for the CSP to comply with its obligations under the Cloud Services Agreement, unless otherwise required by law.
 The CSP shall implement measures, as specified in the Cloud Services Agreement or by this Code, which are designed to help satisfy, or if retention is managed by the Customer, which help enable the Customer to take steps to satisfy the data retention limitation requirement.
 The CSP shall make relevant elements of its data retention policy available to the Customer, in accordance with the Cloud Services Agreement.

-- [5.2.E] The CSP shall establish operational mechanisms to maintain data retention policies and schedules. - [5.2.F] The CSP shall train its personnel on such retention policies and schedules and shall undertake oversight and monitoring to ensure that such schedules are followed. - [5.2.G] The CSP shall communicate its standard retention policies and schedules to its Customers.
+[5.2.E] CSP shall establish operational mechanisms to maintain data retention policies and schedules.

+[5.2.F] CSP shall train its personnel on such retention policies and schedules and shall undertake oversight and monitoring to ensure that such schedules are followed.

+[5.2.G] CSP shall communicate its standard retention policies and schedules to its Customers.

-Furthermore, at the time of contract termination, the CSP shall respect the requirements of this Code as set out in Section 5.13 below.
+Furthermore, at the time of termination of the Cloud Services Agreement, the CSP shall respect the requirements of this Code as set out in Section 5.13 below.